alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 The certificate costs £31.

-You should get your certificate within 15 days.
+You should get your certificate within 15 working days.

 ###Outside the EU